Topological piezomagnetic effect in two-dimensional Dirac quadrupole altermagnets: Linearized continuum model for the orbital altermagnet

-This Appendix collects further details on the analysis of the orbital altermagnet model.
-First, we present a derivation of the continuum Dirac quadrupole model.
-Next we discuss a more general version of the strain coupling, and the conclude with explicit formulas for the piezomagnetic polarizability $\Lambda$.
+This Appendix collects further details on the construction of a continuum Dirac model for the orbital altermagnet.
+First, we perform an expansion of the lattice model around the Dirac points in the absence of strain.
+Then we determine how the strain term considered in the main text enters the continuum Dirac model.
+In Appendix~\ref{app:orbital-strain} we develop a more general theory of strain coupling.